David Brown, Codes & Planning Director

 When reporting abuse or neglect, be prepared to give your name, address, phone number and the address where the animal in question is housed.
 It may be scary to give your name, but by law, the Animal Control Officer cannot respond to anonymous calls.
 They must have documentation from an eyewitness.
 The ACO is not able to answer questions in court like “How long has this animal been observed in this condition?”
 Also, the ACO may have questions or need to verify some information.
 ACO needs your support to be effective in helping abused and neglected animals

 The Litter Crew works about a dozen roads each week with one county employee supervising two to three inmates.
-You can follow their path with progress reports posted on the Walker County facebook page every Monday.
+Between 2017 and 2019, an average of 129,754 pounds of roadside trash and 1,313 tires.